NYPL/dgx-global-search/README.md

 ```

 ### Production Mode
 We use Webpack to fire off a hot-reloading development server.
-This allows for continous code changes without the need to refresh your browser.
+This allows for continuous code changes without the need to refresh your browser.

 ```sh
 $ npm run dist // Builds dist path & files